Taxco Mexico: Things to Do, Where to Stay + What to Eat

 5. Design and Create Your Own Silver Ring

+Sure, you can spend Saturday wandering the stalls, scanning the jewelry until you find a piece you like.
 Or you can design and make your own silver ring with the help of Gustavo, a Taxco native that started working with silver over 30 years ago.

 A woman's hand shows off a silver ring with a gold crescent moon.
 In the blurred background is a classic white taxi of Taxco, Guerrero.

+I opted for an evening class and was promptly greeted at the meeting spot before being led through the narrow streets to the silver workshop.
 Gustavo and his assistant briefly described the process and then allowed me to choose the aspects of my ring design, including the words stamped inside.

 The process was broken down and demonstrated before allowing me to take over, step by step.
 All the while, they were there for backup and only stepped out to buy beers for us to share.

+They also took lots of photos and videos with my phone, which I used to create this Instagram reel.
 The finished product is a memory of Taxco I cherish.
-I highly recommend this unique experience.
+I highly recommend this unique thing to do in Taxco.
 To book, send a message to his Facebook page.

 6. Visit the Church of Santa Prisca